DavidLCPyML/Main/README.md

 --->

-Just some guy trying to get more serious about coding, high hopes but low skill, lol
+Just some guy trying to get more serious about coding, high hopes but low skill, oof